Penetrating Damp, Leading To Mould: Can I Claim Compensation?

 Once you have notified the landlord of the problem and the landlord has either not replied or has refused to do the work, or if there is excessive delay, you should write again to the landlord, giving them further time to do the work and stating that if they do not, you will organise the repair yourself.
 If there is still no response, obtain at least two quotes for the work (ideally at least three) and write again to the landlord, notifying them of the quotes and giving them final notice that if they do not complete the repairs, you will.

-If the landlord does not respond to this notice, you can then go ahead and get the repair done, using the most appropriate contractor.
-You should send the invoice to the landlord.
+Are you wondering ‘I have penetrating damp leading to mould, can I claim compensation from my landlord?’.
+Well, once you’ve notified your landlord, if they don’t respond, you can then go ahead and get the repair done using the most appropriate contractor.
+You should then send the invoice to the landlord.
 Only if the landlord does not respond or refuses to settle the invoice can you then withhold rent.
 You should only deduct the costs of the repair itself, not any consequential damage.
 If you have any further expenses to be claimed, you will need to sue the landlord for compensation for mould and damp.

 This process can be tricky, and carries a risk with it as if done incorrectly you may be evicted for non-payment of rent.
 Please speak to our damp claim lawyers and personal injury solicitors for further advice as to how to correctly withhold rent in this situation.